LordOfTheSheps/AutomatedCAPSchedules/README.md

 - run_in_offline_mode: Choose if you want to run in online mode (`false`) or offline mode (`true`) (see below).
 - add_drill_test_signup_text_to_abu_uniform_meetings: Choose if you want to add drill test sign up text to the meeting schedules of ABU meetings.
 - drill_test_sign_up_phrase: The phrase you want to add to ABU meeting schedules if "add_drill_test_signup_text_to_abu_uniform_meetings" is set to `true`,
+- export_as_pdf: Set to `true` if you want to enable automatic PDF conversion and export, otherwise `false`.
 #### The follwing prefences also need to be filled if you're running in online mode:
 - master_spreadsheet_url: Enter the direct download link for the master 3 Month Schedule spreadsheet.